ankitbko/blog/_posts/2021-07-21-steady-by-aid-with-art.md

 ## Simple
 Simple is arguably the most important goal but it gets forgotten all the time.
 Simplicity is the key to successful software design.
 Simple systems are easy to understand, easy to extend, and easy to maintain.

-> Tip: Figure out how to solve one really tricky sticky problem and then leave the rest of the system straightforward and boring.
-I call this the “rocket science” pattern. —Terry Crowley
+{% include tip.html content="Figure out how to solve one really tricky sticky problem and then leave the rest of the system straightforward and boring.
+I call this the “rocket science” pattern. —Terry Crowley" %}

 - Design your system around a small number of *key* modules with simple specs and predictably good performance.
 This leaves rest of the code easy to change.
 - *Key* modules will grow over time, get optimized and new features get added building a solid foundation.